Eradicating Cervical Cancer

 Melissa B. Gilkey, PhD, the article's lead author and an assistant professor of population medicine at Harvard Medical School and Harvard Pilgrim Health Care Institute in Boston.

-Usually cervical cancer develops slowly over time, and another powerful preventive measure is Pap test screening, a procedure during which cells are collected from the surface of the cervix and examined.
+Another powerful preventive measure is Pap test screening, a procedure during which cells are collected from the surface of the cervix and examined.
 The Pap test can both detect cancer at an early stage, when treatment outcomes tend to be better, and detect precancerous abnormalities, which can then be treated to prevent them from developing into cancers.

 The AACR's mission is to